VPDC

 Diseases

-• Chickenpox, or Varicella, is a very contagious respiratory virus caused by the varicella-zoster virus (VZV).
+• Chickenpox, or Varicella, is a very contagious respiratory disease caused by the varicella-zoster virus (VZV).

-• Chickenpox causes itchy rashes with fluid-filled blisters that later turn into scabs throughout the body.
-It can also cause serious disease, especially in pregnant persons, young babies, and people with weakened immune response.
-People with chickenpox can develop shingles later in life.
+• Chickenpox causes itchy rashes with fluid-filled blisters all over the body that later turn into scabs.
+It can cause serious disease, especially in pregnant persons, young babies, and people with weakened immune systems.
+People who get chickenpox can develop shingles later in life.

-• The best way to prevent chickenpox is to get the chickenpox vaccine.
+• The best way to prevent chickenpox is to get the varicella vaccine (VAR) or the measles-mumps-rubella-varicella vaccine (MMRV).
+Two doses are about 92% effective at preventing chickenpox.

 Chickenpox: Symptoms and Complications